 In California, a marriage may be terminated only by a judgment of marriage dissolution, a judgment of nullity, or by the death of one spouse.
 When one spouse dies, their death dissolves their marriage as a matter of law.
 If one spouse dies after the filing of divorce but before there is an entry of judgment, the California Family court will lose jurisdiction to continue with the divorce or any other issues raised in the pleadings.
 This includes property rights, support, custody, attorney fees and costs.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law, divorce, and Veteran’s benefits.
-We represent clients and Veterans alike in Sacramento, California and in Northern California with services they need and deserve when addressing filing for California divorce, California community property, division of California retirement plans, and Veteran benefits.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law, divorce, and Veteran’s benefits.
+We represent clients and Veterans alike in Northern California with services they need and deserve when addressing filing for California divorce, California community property, division of California retirement plans, and Veteran benefits.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 A spouse’s death during a divorce proceeding terminates the court’s jurisdiction to continue with the dissolution of marriage (divorce).
 The family law court can take no further action.
 That is, unless there was a final judgment on the divorce and there remains property issues to be resolved.